Using PlanetScale and TypeORM to build a Node.js REST API

 Wrap up

-At the end of this tutorial, we saw how to use TypeORM to work with PlanetScale.
-As you can see, the combination of the two makes it easier to implement our features.
+We saw how to use TypeORM to work with PlanetScale.
+As you can see, the combination of the two makes it easier to build features interacting with a database.

 You can find the code source on the GitHub repository.